 For every QoS Flow, the SMF shall use the 5QI and optionally, the ARP priority level, to determine the transport level packet marking and provide the transport level packet marking to the UPF.

-The SMF shall provide the Session-AMBR value of the PDU Session to the UE and together with a QoS Enforcement Rule correlation ID to the UPF so that the UPF and the UE can enforce the Session-AMBR of the PDU Session across all Non-GBR QoS Flows of the PDU Session.
+The SMF shall provide the Session-AMBR value of the PDU Session to the UE and to the UPF so that the UPF and the UE can enforce the Session-AMBR of the PDU Session across all Non-GBR QoS Flows of the PDU Session.

 SMF shall provide the GFBR and MFBR value for each GBR QoS Flow of the PDU Session to the UPF.